-America’s General Electric has one of the best catch-lines, which is used for marketing and brand building.
+America's General Electric has one of the best catch-lines used for marketing and brand building.
 “We bring good things to life”, the GE catch-line also appears alongside its logo in adverts and business stationery.

-Having them printed on business stationery creates an excellent brand image for the business.
+Having them printed on business stationery creates an excellent brand image.

 3 – Year of establishment

-Thousands of well-established businesses do not include this small detail on their business stationery.
+Thousands of well-established businesses do not include this small detail in their business stationery.

-Mentioning the year the business was founded on branded stationery has several inherent advantages.
-Firstly, it indicates that the company has been flourishing over the years or decades.
+The year the business was founded on branded stationery has several inherent advantages.
+Firstly, it indicates that the company has flourished over the years or decades.

-This translates into high-quality products and services that helped keep the business active.
+This translates into high-quality products and services that help keep the business active.
 Secondly, it also speaks about the experience and expertise of the company upon which customers and associates can draw.

 4 – Helpline or consumer contact numbers

 Running any business entails efficient troubleshooting and solving problems faced by clients.
-Providing a helpline or consumer emergency number on business stationery designs creates a very positive experience among business associates as well as patrons of the product or service.
+Providing a helpline or consumer emergency number on business stationery designs creates a very positive experience among business associates and patrons of the product or service.

 It serves to assure that the business cares for its customers and will go at length to protect brand integrity.
 Prospective customers often call the helpline to find out the features of a product or service the business offers.
 This can culminate in sales and profits for the business.

-Helplines, customer care or emergency contact numbers are an ideal way to indicate that the company takes its business seriously.
-Furthermore, it also serves as an excellent tool to listen to customers for improving offerings of the business.
-It adds to the customer’s overall experience of the business.
+Helplines, customer care, or emergency contact numbers are ideal to indicate that the company takes its business seriously.
+Furthermore, it also serves as an excellent tool to listen to customers for improving the business's offerings.
+It adds to the customer's overall experience of the business.

 5 – Certifications

 In an era of stiff competition, every business tries to outsmart the other by acquiring certifications from international agencies.
-These include the International Organization for Standardization (ISO), British Standards Institution (BSI), Conformité Européene (European Union standards certification) and several others.
+These include the International Organisation for Standardisation (ISO), British Standards Institution (BSI), Conformité Européene (European Union standards certification) and several others.

 It serves well for every business to subtly display any certifications it has acquired on its stationery.
 Printing the logo of these certifiers with specific details about the accreditation obtained (for example, ISO 27001:2017) creates a powerful impact on business associates and customers.

 If space does not permit a logo, words like “ISO 27001:2017 certified” is sufficient.
-It implies that the business offers products and services that meet or exceed the standards required to compete in the global marketplace.
-This element on business stationery also assists new and foreign clients in choosing that particular company over rivals.
+It implies that the business offers products and services that meet or exceed the standards required to compete globally.
+This element of business stationery also assists new and foreign clients to choose that particular company over rivals.

 Certification details can be deftly woven into the design of letterheads and envelopes, business cards, invoices and receipt books, among other stationery.

 Understandably, there are no limits on what elements can be included in business stationery.
-However, businesses have to ensure their stationery does not appear cluttered by the addition of too many details.
+However, businesses have to ensure their stationery does not appear cluttered by adding too many details.